 Veteran’s Education Benefits

-Our colleges are approved for Veteran’s Educational Benefits for veterans, eligible dependents of deceased or disabled veterans and active status National Guard and Reserve personnel.
+Our colleges are approved for GI Bill® education benefits for veterans, eligible dependents of deceased or disabled veterans and active status National Guard and Reserve personnel.
 For more information visit www.gibill.va.gov.